iKarTehFox/web-clock-docs/docs/fontcustomization.md

 ![A screenshot of the Font Size dropdown menu and its options.](/assets/images/docs-Features/fontcustomization/fontsize.png)

-The sizes are in measures of viewport width, so the larger the screen, the larger the font, and vice versa (the smaller the screen, the smaller the font).
+Font sizes are measured in viewport width units (vw).
+The larger the screen, the larger the font is proportional to the screen size.
+As such, the smaller the screen, the smaller the font size.

 | Huge (18vw) | Smaller (6vw) |
 | --- | --- |